-Table 1: Islamic Hindinization of Hindi film soundtrack songs

-Thus Islamiyya schools predominantly in Kano started using the meter of popular Hindi film soundtracks to religious songs.16 This is an irony, considering that a lot of the Hindi songs they were adapting were tied to the Hindu religion, with its multiplicity of gods, as opposed to the monotheism of Islam.
-These adaptations, which were purely vocal, without any instrumental accompaniment, emerged principally in the 1980s during a particularly religious resurgence in northern Nigeria after the 1979 Iranian Islamic revolution, which provided a template for many Muslim clusters to reorient their entire life towards Islam in Muslim northern Nigeria.
+Table 1: Islamic Hindinization of Hindi film soundtrack songs is an irony, considering that a lot of the Hindi songs they were adapting were tied to the Hindu religion, with its multiplicity of gods, as opposed to the monotheism of Islam.
+These adaptations, were purely vocal, without any instrumental which accompaniment, emerged principally in the 1980s during a particularly religious resurgence in northern Nigeria after the 1979 Iranian Islamic revolution, which provided a template for many Muslim clusters to reorient their entire life towards Islam in Muslim northern Nigeria.
 Entertainment was thus adapted to the new Islamic ethos.
-Thus while not banning watching Hindi films - despite the fire and brimstone sermonizing of many noted Muslim scholars - Islamiyya school teachers developed all-girl choirs that adapt Islamic messaging, particularly love for the Prophet Muhammad, to Hindi film soundtrack meters.
+Thus while not banning watching Hindi films despite the fire and brimstone sermonizing of many noted Muslim scholars - Islamiyya school teachers developed all-girl choirs that adapt Islamic messaging, particularly love for the Prophet Muhammad, to Hindi film soundtrack meters.
 The basic idea was to wean away girls and boys from repeating Hindi film lyrics which they did not know, and which could contain references to the multiplicity of gods characteristic Hindu religion, in contrast to the monotheism of Islam.